Interplay Entertainment: Focus on re-releases of IP (2018–present)

 In 2021, Interplay, via Black Isle Studios, re-released Baldur's Gate: Dark Alliance on modern consoles, and later that year also released a port of it on PC for the first time.

 Interplay co-published with 3D Realms a remaster of Xatrix Entertainment's 1999 game Kingpin: Life of Crime.
-Slipgate Ironworks developed the game, Known as Kingpin: Reloaded.
+Slipgate Ironworks developed the game, known as Kingpin: Reloaded.
 It was announced on January 17, 2020 and released after a long delay on December 5, 2023.

 Litigation

 In 2003 and 2004 Snowblind Studios and Interplay Entertainment had a dispute regarding the Dark Alliance Engine for Fallout: Brotherhood of Steel, Baldur's Gate: Dark Alliance II, and the GameCube version of the original Dark Alliance.
-The resolution allowed Interplay to retain the work they had already done using that engine, but not to use it in new work.
+The resolution allowed Interplay to retain the work it had already done using that engine, but not to use it in new work.

 Bethesda Softworks sued Interplay in 2009, seeking an injunction to stop Interplay from developing Fallout Online and from selling Fallout Trilogy.
 After several trials spanning almost three years, Interplay gave Bethesda the full rights for Fallout Online for $2 million.
 Interplay's rights to sell and merchandise Fallout, Fallout 2, and Fallout Tactics: Brotherhood of Steel expired on December 31, 2013.

-In 2010, TopWare Interactive revealed that they were developing Battle vs. Chess to be published by SouthPeak Games.
-Interplay sued them and won an injunction to stop sales in the United States.
+In 2010, TopWare Interactive revealed that it was developing Battle vs. Chess to be published by SouthPeak Games.
+Interplay sued it and won an injunction to stop sales in the United States.
 Interplay won the case by default, and a settlement for $200,000 plus interest was agreed upon on November 15, 2012.